fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

   You can now view hello-front in the browser.
 ```

-Now we can edit the src/App.js, and the changes should be hot-loaded to the browser.
+Now we can edit the file <i>src/App.js</i>, and the changes should be hot-loaded to the browser!

-Next, let's move that config to a docker-compose.yml.
-That file should be at the root of the project as well.
+Next, let's move the config to a <i>docker-compose.yml</i>.
+That file should be at the root of the project as well:

-`docker-compose.yml`

 ```yml
 services: